Meaning of Controlled Foreign Corporation

 Since a CFC is a foreign company, it means that the company should not be a tax resident in the foreign country in which it is operating.
 Let us understand more about CFC and its taxability.

 Controlled Foreign Corporation and Taxability

-The introduction of CFC concept was mainly to prevent evasion of tax.
-There was a time when many forge companies were set up in tax havens to claim tax benefit.
+The introduction of the CFC concept was mainly to prevent evasion of tax.
+There was a time when many forge companies were set up in tax havens to claim tax benefits.
 CFC structure overcomes this flaw.
-The CFC structure of each country now looks at the taxation of each company and diversion of their earnings.
-This structure targets the MNCs and its individuals to keep a check on their tax filings.
-With the establishment of CFC structure, the tax evasion has come down significantly in different countries.
-Visit “Types of Foreign Exchange Exposure” and “International Finance Management”.
+The CFC structure of each country now looks at the taxation of each company and the diversion of their earnings.
+This structure targets the MNCs and their individuals to keep a check on their tax filings.
+With the establishment of the CFC structure, tax evasion has come down significantly in different countries.
+Visit “Types of Foreign Exchange Exposure” and “International Finance Management.”

-After globalization, the multinational groups have always been looking for business beyond their geographical boundaries.
-They look for establishing a business in countries where there is less jurisdiction for taxation.
+After globalization, multinational groups have always been looking for business beyond their geographical boundaries.
+They look for establishing a business in countries with less taxation jurisdiction.
 This has often led to tax evasion by such multinational firms.
-To curb this wrong practice the concept of CFC was introduced.
+The introduction of the CFC concept was to curb this unfair practice.
 Each country has its own CFC structure.
-In addition, most of the countries are successful in implementing it.
-The tax department of different countries is now more active towards the controlling interest of a business and the individuals associated with it.
-To sum up, CFC structure has been successful in preventing tax evasion and in future, the structure is going to get stronger.
+In addition, most countries are successful in implementing it.
+The tax department of different countries is now more active in the controlling interest of a business and its individuals.
+To sum up, the CFC structure has been successful in preventing tax evasion, and in the future, the structure will get stronger.